gyselroth/balloon/README.md

 There are very usefefull apps available (fully supported by the core but not distributed with it):

+## Installation

+For installation from source, see the [wiki page](https://github.com/gyselroth/balloon/wiki/Install-balloon-from-source-(v1))

 ### LibreOffice

 The office app introduces libreoffice (collabora) for balloon.
 Meaning this is real integration of a full office suite within your personal or business cloud.
 It does support read and write all types of office formats and also features collaborative editing sessions.